tristanratz/ITRF/README.md

 This is the Repo for the work WORK IN PROGRESS

+# Using the model

+To load the model simply use the model/ folder where the LLM and the reranker can be loaded.
+Models will be automatically downloaded from huggingface.

+# Running the inference

+To just run the inference and interact with the pipeline, please use the main.py script.

 # Retriever corpus

 To recreate the corpos for this work